 The Clarkia Trail entrance and the Edgewood Trail entrance at the intersection of Edgewood and Cañada roads will be closed.
 Parking will be available at the main entrance only.

-PARK CLOSED: Effective March 27, the entire park will be closed until further notice.
-Our wildflower hikes and all other events have been canceled through at least May 12th.
+Docent-led group wildflower hikes for 2020 have been canceled.
 We will continue to monitor recommendations from federal, state and local health departments and follow their guidance.
 Please check back frequently for more information.